 For the purposes of the present document, the terms and definitions given in TR 21.905 [26] and the following apply.
 A term defined in the present document takes precedence over the definition of the same term, if any, in TR 21.905 [26].

 Carrier aggregation: aggregation of two or more component carriers in order to support wider transmission bandwidths TS 36.104 [30].
+This version of the specification supports up to three downlink and two uplink component carriers.

 High operating band: an operating band with a higher downlink frequency with respect to another, low, operating band.